tildearrow/pokemon-showdown-client/README.md

 directory this README is in, then navigate in your browser to `http://localhost:8080/testclient.html?~~localhost:8000`).

+**NOTE 2**: this version **mandatorily** uses SSL/TLS for connections, regardless of server. therefore you have to use the SSL port, if any.

 ### Limitations

 Even with a test key, the following things will fail in `testclient.html`: